 The clamping knob has clutch mechanism that allows the bike to rotate around without readjustment and can hold the bike by the top tube or the seat post giving you flexibility.

 It can accommodate bikes weighing up to to 65 pounds and works with any type of bike.
-The stand itself weighs only 12 pounds so if you need a portable, easy to setup bike repair stand for DYI, then the Feedback Sports rack is your best bet.
+The stand weighs only 12 pounds, so if you need the best bike work stand for DYI that is portable, easy to setup, then the Feedback Sports rack is your best bet.

-- Height of the stand adjusts from 42 to 65 inches.
+- Height adjusts easily from 39 to 57 inches

 If your looking for a STURDY bike repair stand thats built like a tank, then the Park Tool PCS-10 needs to be in your work area.
 Its almost twice as heavy as the Feedback Sports stand reviewed above but its still only 25 pounds.